 Soon after the state changes to Available, you will receive a welcome message in the email inbox of the administrator for the OCI tenancy.
 This message contains important information about your new APEX Service instance including direct links to its APEX Administration Services, APEX Application Development Services, and SQL Developer Web.
 It also contains a link to this tutorial.

 Now is a good time to learn about lifecycle operations for APEX Service instances.
 These operations include instance start, stop, and terminate - to name a few.
 They are useful for several reasons.
 For example, you may wish to stop a running QA instance while testing activities are paused, and then start it again when testing resumes.
-Or, you may need to terminate an instance after its APEX applications and data have been decommissioned and the instance is no longer needed.
-The most important thing you need to know is that these instance lifecycle operations are available only on the details page of the underlying database, and although they are invoked against the database, they apply to the whole APEX Service instance.
+Or, you may need to terminate an instance after all of its APEX applications and data have been decommissioned and the instance is no longer needed.
+These lifecycle operations are available in three places: in the APEX Instances list screen mentioned above (see the dropdown menu available at the far right side of each APEX row in this list), in the APEX Instance details page, and in the details page of the underlying database.
+Below you will see how to do lifecycle operations from the database details page.
+In addition, you will see how to easily switch between the APEX details page and the database details page.
 Let's take a closer look.

 If you are not already viewing the details page of the APEX Service instance that you created previously, first sign back into your OCI tenancy and navigate to this page.
 After it loads, locate the text Database that has a link adjacent to it.
 This link opens a details page for the database included with your APEX Service instance.
 Click it to proceed.